mindful108/frontendmentor-results-summary-component/README.md

 ### What I learned

-For me the big learning was getting familiar with Frontendmentor.io and the process for completing and uploading projects.
+For me the big learning was just getting familiar with Frontendmentor.io and the process for completing and uploading projects.
 Next step is to begin contributing to the community by offering feedback on other challenges.

-As far as code is concerned, just good practice with Flexbox.
+As far as code is concerned, it was good to practice with Flexbox and to refine my own web/frontend development process.

 ### Continued development

-I will continue to build-on and practice my skills in HTML and CSS, probably just using Vanilla JavaScript right now for these projects when needed.
-I am picking up TailwindCSS now and so may use that soon.
-Then later using React for more JavaScript heavy challenges.
+I will continue to practice and build-on my skills in HTML and CSS, just using Vanilla JavaScript right now for these projects when needed.
+I am now picking up Tailwind CSS and so may use that soon, the React for more JavaScript heavy challenges in the future.

 ## Author